Deductions for accommodation, transport & job finding

 On this page:

-There are limited situations when an employer can take (that is, deduct) money from an employee’s pay or require them to spend or pay money.
+There are limited situations when an employer can deduct money from an employee’s pay.

 An employer can only deduct money if: